Love playing Klondike Solitaire!

 The Undo button in the bottom left corner will undo the previous move and can be used repeatedly to undo a whole sequence of moves.

 In Turn One, the player can turn over the top card of the draw pile and choose whether to play it.
-Once the draw pile is exhausted, the discard pile or the waste pile can be turned over to become a fresh draw pile, by clicking on the empty Draw Pile slot.
+Once the draw pile is exhausted, the discard pile can be turned over to become a fresh draw pile, by clicking on the empty Draw Pile slot.

 In Turn Two, the player turns over the top two cards of the draw pile at once, but only the uppermost card can be played.